Marquise Cut Diamond Guide – Everything You Need to Know

 Why: Superior diamond imaging, competitive prices, high quality, wide range

-An online giant in the diamond space, James Allen a stunning collection of high-quality round diamonds.
+An online giant in the diamond space, James Allen has a stunning collection of high-quality diamonds.
 The images and videos are unparalleled in quality and makes shopping online similar, if not better, to shopping in store.

 Why: Competitive prices, wide range, great quality

 Known for dominating the online diamond industry since the late 1990s, Blue Nile offers one of the largest online diamond inventories.
-Search round diamonds here at competitive prices, solid after-sales policies, and good customer service.
+Search diamonds here at competitive prices, solid after-sales policies, and good customer service.

 Why: Superior cut quality, exclusive range, stunning designs